lit/lit-element/docs/_guide/properties.md

 LitElement automatically observes declared properties.
 When a property changes, LitElement updates your element in the [element update lifecycle](lifecycle).

+{:.alert .alert-warning}
+**Initialize property values in the constructor.** To provide a default value for a property, initialize the property in the element constructor.
+See [Initialize property values](#initialize) for more information.

 ### Implement a properties getter

 To declare properties in the `properties` getter: